seanwittmeyer/Passionfruit/readme.txt

 		NOTE: IMG_1234.JPG is not equal to IMG_1234.jpg (note the extension).

-	If your event/folder shows up but no images show up, this may mean you have a space in your folder name.
+	If your event/folder shows up but no images show up, this may mean you have a space in your

+		folder name.
 Make sure all folders have no spaces in them, so instead of (Family Trip 2011), you can use (family_trip_2011).
 Keep in mind that you can set event covers and the title (with spaces) in a meta.txt file.

+	When making thumbnails with createthumbs.php:

+	Warning:  mkdir() expects at most 2 parameters, 3 given in /path/to/your/website/createthumbs.php on line 124 This error comes up if you do not have PHP5 installed.
+If you have php4 or lower, you will get this error when the script tries to make folders.
+You may want to look into upgrading php5 for passionfruit.

+		This is a warning, if you get a red "process failed" message, you need to upgrade to php5, if you see the green success message at the bottom of the page, the script tried an alternate method and it worked, you don't need to worry, all is good :)